OWASP/owasp-masvs/tools/README.md

 ## Adding another language

-When you want to add another langauge:
+When you want to add another language:

 1. Create a folder with the language of choice.
 2. Extend `Apply_Link_Check.sh` and `Apply_Linter_Check.sh` with the new folder and make sure you do not end up with dead links or Markdown errors.